oracle/rwloadsim/test/TEST.md

 Note that the test user MUST be named rwltest as a large number of test outputs contain the name of the test user.
 If you call it something else, you will get lots of differences.
-After modifying your copy of the fil, log in to sqlplus with a user having DBA privileges and execute:
+After modifying your copy of the file, you need to execute it as a DBA of your database or PDB if you database is multitenant.

+To do this, you need to log in as sysdba to your root container and then switch session to your actual PDB.
 ```
+sqlplus username/{password}@//hostname/service as sysdba
+SQL> show pdbs
+SQL> alter session set container=<your pdb>

-@testuser
+SQL> @testuser
 ```
-Do make sure the rwltest user gets the privilege to execute dbms_lock, which may require you to log in to the root container of a multitenant database; and/or may require you to log in using "as sysdba".
+If you are not using multitenant, you can execute the testuser.sql script logged in as any user with DBA privilege.

 Some tests require DRCP to be configured, which can be done using the cpool.sql script.
-If your database is a PDB, you need access to the root to start DRCP.
 Potentially modify a copy of the script cpool.sql and execute it as SYSDBA (in the root database if multitenant) to start DRCP:
 ```